Skip to content

 Invalid user authorization specification

-This error can occur when Zynk tries to use the ODBC connection to Sage 50 US, most commonly whe using the Export Inventory V2 task.
+This error can occur when Zynk tries to use the ODBC connection to Sage 50 US, most commonly when using the Export Inventory V2 task.

 The full error is as follows: